 Navigating the Organizational Context: Crafting an Innovation Narrative

 Successful innovation requires capturing the attention and generating the enthusiasm of important stakeholders.
-In this interactive session conducted by Professor Sankalp Chaturvedi, participants will learn to craft an “innovation narrative”, and develop the skill of creating an innovation vision and communicating it.
+In this interactive session conducted by Prof Sankalp Chaturvedi, participants will learn to craft an “innovation narrative”, and develop the skill of creating an innovation vision and communicating it.

 Navigating the Organizational Context: Working in Teams

 Innovation cannot be developed alone in organizations, and depends crucially on the well-functioning of teams.
-Professor Sankalp Chaturvedi will conduct a discussion the participants of some of dysfunctions of teams and how to avoid them.
+Prof Sankalp Chaturvedi will conduct a discussion the participants of some of dysfunctions of teams and how to avoid them.
 In addition, the importance of first meetings and the value of a team charter will be discussed.
 The participants will be encouraged to apply the learning in the project teams.